0xVienna/Celery/README.md

 # Issues/bugs
 - Problems attaching?
 Update Celery by restarting Celery Installer.

+# Script(s) support
+Celery doesn't support SOME loadstrings such as DEX/Explorer but here are some scripts that work:

+• Infinite Yield (New)

+• Doors - Vynixius

 # Home Migration!
 To the people who thinks this is a virus, you're welcome.